qbodk/hello-world/README.md

 I've ideas of websites in my mind.
-I've just learned Html,CSS,JS,Emmet & wanna learn SASS and other necessary stuff for frontend I wanna continue to learn MySQL, MongoDB, Node.js, Express, Redis,... for backend I'm a windows user and I've just learned Linux fundamentals, simple commands, main administrative tasks and some server administrative tasks.
+I've just learned Html,CSS,JS,Emmet & wanna learn SASS and other necessary stuff for frontend I wanna continue to learn MySQL, MongoDB, Node.js, Express, Redis,... for backend I'm a windows user and I've just learned Linux fundamentals, simple commands,-
+- main administrative tasks and some server administrative tasks.
 I don't know the path to become a devops Engineer.
-There are a lot of concepts, languages, IDEs, frameworks, database management softwares, caching softwares, and most importantly design patterns like MVC, MVP , MVVM which have confused me a lot :( concepts which have confused me most at the moment are design patterns, licenses, team management apps and environments that I've no idea of them. this is a list of what I've learned, what I wanna know and what I wanna learn:
+There are a lot of concepts, languages, IDEs, frameworks, database management softwares,-
+- caching softwares, and most importantly design patterns like MVC, MVP , MVVM which have confused me a lot :( concepts which have confused me most at the moment are design patterns, licenses,-
+- team management environments that I've no idea of them. this is a list of what I've learned, what I need to learn and what I like to learn:
 *+ HTML
 *+ EMMET
 *+ CSS